doctrine/dbal/UPGRADE.md

 ## BC BREAK: Removed Drizzle support

 The Drizzle project is abandoned and is therefore not supported by Doctrine DBAL anymore.

+## BC BREAK: SQLLogger changes

+- The SQLLogger interface has changed; the methods are the same but use scalar type hints, return types, and non-nullable arrays.
+- SQLLogger implementations: `DebugStack`, `EchoSQLLogger`, `LoggerChain` are now final.
+- `Configuration::getSQLLogger()` does not return `null` anymore, but a `NullLogger` implementation.

 # Upgrade to 2.9